 During the 19th century, several explorers, including Zebulon Pike, Stephan Long, and later John Fremont, were commissioned to explore the Boulder area.
 One of Fremont's men named William Gilpin, who later became the first governor of the Colorado Territory, reported that there was gold to be found in Boulder, sparking interest in an area formerly considered unfit for settlement.

 The settlement of Colorado was spawned by the lure of gold, due to an economic depression in the eastern United States during the 1850's.
-The first settlement in Boulder County was established at Red Rocks, now known as Settler's Park, by gold-seekers on October 17, 1858.
+The first settlement in Boulder County was established at Red Rocks, now known as The Peoples' Crossing (formerly "Settlers Park"), by gold-seekers on October 17, 1858.
 One of the settlers, A.A.
 Brookfield, organized the Boulder City Town Company on February 10, 1859 from which Boulder City sprang to life.
 Brookfield became the first president of Boulder City and sixty shareholders divided the 1,280 acres along Boulder Creek into18 lots apiece.
 The remaining lots were put on sale for $1,000 each.
 At this price, only a few lots were sold and thus Boulder's growth rate remained extremely slow.
 By 1860, the population was a mere 324.

 At that time, Boulder City was part of the Nebraska Territory.
 It was not until February of 1861 that a Federal Bill established the Territory of Colorado.
 By 1867, Boulder became the county seat.